 ← More about keyboards

 Acknowledgements

-Big thanks to @mwpardue, @drashna, @ujl123, @sporkus, @EdenEast on GitHub and u/DB_Cooper75 on Reddit for contributions and feedback to improve this feature.
+Thank you to @mwpardue, @drashna, @ujl123, @sporkus, @EdenEast, @Dimagog on GitHub and u/DB_Cooper75 on Reddit for contributions and feedback to improve this feature.
+And special thanks to @drashna for getting Layer Lock added to QMK core.

+← More about keyboards